yobo1889/audio_generator/README.md

 Install the dependencies listed above, and compile the Cython code, then follow these steps:
 1. Specify the location of your audio corpus in the `train.py` file, using the `TRAINING_PATH` variable.
 2. Run the `train.py` program.
 NOTE: Before running, make sure that file locations are correctly specified.

-## File descriptions
-`corpus.py` - Contains functionality for loading all audio files in a given directory.

-`dataset.py` - Contains the definition for a `torch.utils.data.Dataset` subclass, `AudioDataset`.

-`featurizer.py` - Contains functionality for featurizing audio.

-`model_definition.py` - Contains the model definition.

-`predictor.py` - Contains functionality for making predictions based on a sequence of audio frames and a given model.

-`train.py` - Contains functionality for training models.

-`train_hpc.py` - A modified version of `train.py` for running on the University of Iowa Argon high-performance computing system.